sainyam/sainyam.github.io/content/publication/example/index.md

 ---

-'Ver: View Discovery in the Wild'
+title:'Ver: View Discovery in the Wild'
 weight: 20
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here